trivalleycoders-org/material-ui-theme-ex/README.md

+## Branches
+- master: demo of a variety of Material UI components with the ability to switch between three different themes.
+- basic-ex: a minimal implementation of styling with Material UI

-# What is Material UI
+## What is Material UI

 [Material UI](https://material-ui.com) is a set of React components that implement [Google's Material Design](https://material.io/).
 To get a better ideal of what it is, review their [component demos](https://material-ui.com/demos/app-bar/).